grafana/agent/docs/sources/flow/reference/components/loki.process.md

 --------------------- | --------------| ----------------------------------------- | -------------- | --------
 `values`              | `map(string)` | Configures a `labels` processing stage.   | `{}`           | no

-In a Labels stage, the map's keys define the label to set and the values are how to look them up.
+In a labels stage, the map's keys define the label to set and the values are how to look them up.
 If the value is empty, it is inferred to be the same as the key.